FREQUENTLY ASKED QUESTIONS

 Can I buy a truck or have my own company in New Zealand with the visa I get?

 No, you can only work for the company that sponsors you, as a Temporary Worker status.
 Once you get Residency status you are free to be self-employed.

 What if I do not like the company I work for?

 Communication is the best way to solve problems and misunderstandings.
 The company hired you because they need you and is in your best interest to finish your contract.
 New Zealand is a small country and your reputation depends on this first company to offer you another year of visa or to recommend you to another company.

-If you leave your contract before it’s completed, it is possible another company will hire you.
-However, it is much better for your reputation if you complete your first year fully with a good record.
+If you leave your contract before it’s completed, another company may hire you.
+However, it is much better for your reputation if you complete two years fully with a good record.

 Am I going to get the worst truck? the worst route?

-Yes and no. You will get the truck that is available and the route that needs to be done.
+Yes and no. You will get the available truck and the route that needs to be done.
 It is likely to be the truck that no one wants and the route that no one wants.
 However, it does not mean it is the worst truck or the worst route.
-Sometimes the companies cannot find drivers for the American trucks because many drivers are not trained to drive Eaton Fullers (Called Road Rangers in New Zealand).
+Sometimes the companies cannot find drivers for the American trucks because many drivers are not trained to drive Eaton Fullers (They are called Road Rangers in New Zealand).
 Kiwi drivers do not feel comfortable delivering in big cities but for other drivers like you, that is an easy day of work.
-There are many afternoon shifts or night shifts that no one wants to do because they have a family.
+There are many afternoon shifts or night shifts that others do not want to do because they prefer to be with their family and do only dayshift work.
 You could also be used as a cover driver for different trucks depending on the day, including being a forklift driver.